Other problems caused by sleep apnea Always tiredHealth Bed Wetting

 Depression affects millions of Americans, who struggle with feelings of loneliness, hopelessness, anxiety and more.
-Even today, scientists aren’t exactly sure what causes depression; however, they have clearly identified certain things which make it worse.
+Even today, scientists aren’t exactly sure what causes it; however, they have clearly identified certain things which make it worse.
 Unfortunately for people who suffer from sleep apnea, insufficient sleep is one of those things.

 The Power of Sleep